0xdeadbeer/2d-math-expressions/python/README.md

 ## Generate a result

-Generate Result will simply loop through the data structure tree previously created and generate a tree from that data structure.
+Generate Result will simply loop through the previously generated data structure and generate an actual tree equivalent of the given expression.

 # Low level overview